Evolutionary Machine Learning meets Self-Supervised Learning: a comprehensive survey: Evolutionary Self-Supervised Learning (E-SSL)

 \subsubsection{Pretext task -- Learning}

-The earliest approaches in this category design \glspl{ea} to evolve the weights of an \gls{ae}, positioning \glspl{ea} as an alternative to gradient descent and removing the requirement for differentiable neural network architectures.
+The earliest approaches in this category design \gls{ec} algorithms to evolve the weights of an \gls{ae}, positioning them as an alternative to gradient descent and removing the requirement for differentiable neural network architectures.

 David and Greental~\cite{david2014genetic} evolve the weights of an \gls{ae} with a fixed architecture.
 The encoder and decoder weights are tied, which substantially reduces the search space.
 Since the \gls{ae} is applied to an image-based task, the fitness function operates in the pixel space, using the inverse of the \gls{mse} as the evaluation metric.
 While the best individuals are further trained using backpropagation, the worst ones are replaced by the top-performing offspring.
 Offspring are generated using crossover (by exchanging weights between parents) and mutation (by randomly setting weights to zero).